kevinrandrup/CoreDataTableView/README.md

 More Stuff to do
 ================

-Allow the user to delete a cell by swiping - removes the cell and the backing object in Core Data.
+Allows the user to delete a cell by swiping - removes the cell and the backing object in Core Data.

     self.tableView.swipeToDelete = YES;